API Reference

 you can create your custom dispose function that will dispose dependencies you care about

-import { createContainer } from "iti"container = createContainer() .add({ a: () => "A", b: () => "B", }) .addDisposer((ctx) => ({ a: () => { console.log("do something to dispose a: ", ctx.a) console.log("do something to dispose b: ", ctx.b) }, }))
+import { createContainer } from "iti"container = createContainer() .add({ a: () => "A", b: () => "B", }) .addDisposer((ctx) => ({ a: () => { console.log("do something to dispose a: ", ctx.a) console.log("do something to dispose b: ", ctx.b) }, }))you can create multiple containers (createContainer) and dispose them separately

 import { createContainer } from "iti"class A {}class B {}class C {}class D { constructor(b: B) {}}const cont1 = createContainer() .add({ a: () => new A(), b: () => new B(), }) .addDisposer({ a: (a) => console.log("disposing a", a), b: (b) => console.log("disposing b", b), })